Tips on getting more out of life with less

 If you can produce yourself, then ensure that the can or jar is adequately sealed.
 Wipe off any spills from the can or jar.

-See also How to Get Rid Of Flies
+See also How to Get Rid Of Mice IN the Attic

 Rinse.
 Clean.
 Repeat